Ministry-of-Silly-Scripts/codewars-js-high/NOTES.md

 # Pomodoro 2 🍅:

 - it should return 'b' for input equal to 'a b' ✅
 - it should return 'c' for input equal to 'b a c' ✅
+- wordScore:
+  - it should return 1 for input 'aa' 🚧

+# Pomodoro 3 🍅:

--
+- wordScore:
+  - it should return 1 for input 'a' ✅